American Samoa Class II Research Vessel

 - System for Award Management (SAM) Unique Entity Identification Number.

-- Company size and socioeconomic status in relation to NAICS code 336611 (Ship Building and Repair, 1,300 employee size standard).
+- Company size and socioeconomic status (validated via SAM.gov or SBA DSBS) in relation to NAICS code 336611 (Ship Building and Repair, 1,300 employee size standard).

-- Clear demonstration of capability to meet the requirements detailed in the draft Statement of Work, including warranty.
+- Clear demonstration of capability to provide the vessel as detailed in the draft Statement of Work (SOW), including warranty requirements.

 - Any Government Wide Acquisition Vehicle (GWAC) contracts held.